-Yes, there is the superb Switch to ensure we can continue to game on the go, while handheld gaming will continue on smartphones, of course.
-However, small form factor games machines could soon be a thing of the past.
-They are destined to be playthings of retro fans and collectors alone.
+For the most part, small form factor handheld games machines are a thing of the past.
+Destined to be playthings of retro fans and collectors alone.

 There's no need to feel glum though, handheld gameplay has provided many great memories over the years and nobody can take them away from us.